utkdigitalinitiatives/trace_work_types_planning/docs/source/contents/dataset.rst

 The summary must be between 50 and 5000 characters long and may include Markdown syntax.
 Embedded images need to use absolute path URLs.

-The description property is modeled as `Schema.org Text <https://schema.org/Text>`_.
+The description property is modeled as `Text <https://schema.org/Text>`_.

 -----------------------
 distribution.contentUrl
 -----------------------

+The link for the download.

+The distribution.contentUrl is modeled as a `URL <https://schema.org/URL>`_.

 ======================
 Recommended Properties